Relational psychoanalysis: Drives versus relationships

 An important difference between relational theory and traditional psychoanalytic thought is in its theory of motivation, which would 'assign primary importance to real interpersonal relations, rather than to instinctual drives'.
 Freudian theory, with a few exceptions, proposes that human beings are motivated by sexual and aggressive drives.
 These drives are biologically rooted and innate.
 They are ultimately not shaped by experience.

 Relationalists, on the other hand, argue that the primary motivation of the psyche is to be in relationships with others.
 As a consequence early relationships, usually with primary caregivers, shape one's expectations about the way in which one's needs are met.
-Therefore, desires and urges cannot be separated from the relational contexts in which they arise; motivation is then seen as being determined by the systemic interaction of a person and his or her relational world.
+Therefore, desires and urges cannot be separated from the relational contexts in which they arise; motivation is then seen as being determined by the systemic interaction of a person and their relational world.
 Individuals attempt to re-create these early learned relationships in ongoing relationships that may have little or nothing to do with those early relationships.
 This re-creation of relational patterns serves to satisfy the individuals' needs in a way that conforms with what they learned as infants.
 This re-creation is called an enactment.